 - Day trip from Agrigento: certainly, visiting the White Cape is one of the best day trips you can do from Agrigento.

 - Visit before it’s too late: as they say, all good things come to an end.
-Just as Scala dei Turchi met its fate with being closed, we’re sure the White Cape won’t stay open to the public forever.
+Just as access to Scala dei Turchi has become restricted, we’re sure access to the White Cape won’t remain unrestricted to the public forever.
 Visit now whilst it’s still not a big tourist attraction!

 Please leave us a comment below.
 We’d love to hear from you.